 Wilde’s general approach to criticism can be gleaned from two San Diego Union headlines:

-- December 30, 1920: Mayor Wilde removes Day from Water Commission; “temperamentally unfit,” says Mayor.
+- December 30, 1920: Mayor Wilde removed Day from Water Commission; “temperamentally unfit,” says Mayor.

 The more things change…